CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 - Support for Localization (Using L18N Everywhere)

 ## Resources for Asset Creation
-This section will include videos, knowledge bases and other resources to help you create your own assets.
+Check out the [Cities Skylines Modding Discord](https://discord.gg/UkKAfRqfCn) for guides, videos and other resources for aspiring asset creators.
+You can also ask for help there or share your progress and ask for feedback

 ## DISCLAIMER